Skip to content

 Type Description

-"""Parse a text file's content into a set of non-empty, stripped lines.
+"""Parse a text file's content into a list of non-empty, stripped lines.

 Args: